adaptlearning/adapt-contrib-matching/README.md

 >>**final** (string): Text that will be displayed when the submitted answer is incorrect and no more attempts are permitted.

 >>**notFinal** (string): Text that will be displayed when the submitted answer is incorrect while more attempts are permitted.
-This is optional - if you do not supply it, the **final** feedback will be shown instead.
+This is optional&mdash;if you do not supply it, the **_incorrect.final** feedback will be shown instead.

 >**_partlyCorrect** (object): Texts that will be displayed when the submitted answer is partially correct.
 It contains values that are displayed under differing conditions: **final** and **notFinal**.

 >>**final** (string): Text that will be displayed when the submitted answer is partly correct and no more attempts are permitted.
-This is optional - if you do not supply it, the **_incorrect.final** feedback will be shown instead.
+This is optional&mdash;if you do not supply it, the **_incorrect.final** feedback will be shown instead.

 >>**notFinal** (string): Text that will be displayed when the submitted answer is partly correct while more attempts are permitted.
-This is optional - if you do not supply it, the **_incorrect.notFinal** feedback will be shown instead.
+This is optional&mdash;if you do not supply it, the **_incorrect.notFinal** feedback will be shown instead.

 ### Accessibility
 **Matching** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
 This label is not a visible element.
 It is utilized by assistive technology such as screen readers.
 Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-matching/blob/master/properties.schema).